 I love baking eggs inside avocados.
 It's the perfect breakfast.
-If you have never baked an avocado, it's lovely - it becomes so creamy in the oven!
+When baked, the avocado becomes extra creamy.
 This avocado egg bake is also substantial and filling enough to be served as a meatless dinner.
-And it's ready in less than 30 minutes!

 Egg-based breakfasts like egg muffins and egg white omelette keep me full for longer than any other type of breakfast.
 Add avocado, and it's not just delicious but extra satiating!
 That's why I consider avocado egg bake the perfect breakfast.
 It's flavorful, filling, and gorgeous.
-I make it for my family, but I also like to serve it when we host brunch - everyone raves about it!
+And it's ready in less than 30 minutes!

 Ingredients

-- Eggs: I usually use large ones, but in this case, the smaller the better, so they can fit inside the avocado half cavities.
+- Eggs: I usually use large ones, but in this case, the smaller the better, so they can fit inside the avocado cavities.

 - To season: Kosher salt, freshly ground black pepper, and red pepper flakes.